uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ### Regression

 This technique depends on developing multiple linear regression models among a dependent variable and independent variables.
-Aiming to improve the performance of a predictive model, we constructed a simple regression model that uses one independent variable (tree age) to predict the dependent variable (average dbh), as shown in Figure @fig:Reg_Model1.
+Aiming to improve the performance of a predictive model, we constructed a simple regression model that uses one independent variable (tree age) to predict the dependent variable (average DBH), as shown in Figure @fig:Reg_Model1.
 To visualize the model performance, we calculated the coefficient of determination, Root Mean Square Error (RMSE), and model accuracy by using the developed equation to predict the average dbh of the testing set, then comparing it with the actual value.
 The model achieved an R-squared of 74%, RSEM of 21.12, and low accuracy of 12.4%.

 ![Predictive Model using one independent variable](images\Reg_Model1.png){#fig:Reg_Model1 width=5in}